Waddenn/PEPALaverages/README.md

 # PepalAverages - Chromium Extension

-**PepalAverages** is a dedicated extension crafted to compute and showcase both grade and subject averages.
+**PepalAverages** is a dedicated chromium extension crafted to compute and showcase both grade and subject averages.
 The calculations are driven by coefficients provided within an HTML table on Pepal.

 🔗 [Get the extension here](https://chrome.google.com/webstore/detail/pepalaverages/nccddomlinfljbbfdcieiajkkkcjbpfg?hl=fr&authuser=0)